 - Determine the final balance of the estate credit card debt.
 To do so, you can contact the credit card company directly.
 The company has 30 days in which to provide the balance.

-- Determine all existing estate credit card debt and if there are sufficient funds or assets in the estate available to pay it.
+- Determine all existing estate credit card debt and whether there are sufficient funds or assets in the estate available to pay it.

 - Contact a knowledgeable attorney for guidance.
 Under the law, debts must be paid in a certain order.
 For example, unpaid tax debt owed to the IRS will have a higher priority than credit card debt.